tcpiplab/Web-App-Hacking-Notes/burp-suite-notes.md

 ```

 ## Fix the Cipher Suite problem:
 This is not actually from his video.
 But, after successfully installing Burp Suite, I encountered browser HTTPS errors because the Burp proxy and the target website (yahoo.com) could not agree on a cipher suite.
 Here's some packet detail that I grabbed with [Wireshark][3].
-It shows yahoo's webserver offering my browser (which was actually the Burp proxy) a reasonable choice of three cipher suites.
+It shows yahoo's webserver offering my browser (which was actually the Burp proxy) a reasonable choice of three strong cipher suites.
+But Burp wasn't able to support any of them.
+I'm guessing this was due to the US government's well-known restrictions on exporting cryptographic technology.

 ```
 Cipher Suite: TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 (0xc02f)